rschristopher/ischristtrue.com/src/truth.md

 # Nature of Truth

+!!! quote "the light, the light, the seeking, the searching, in chaos, in chaos"
+    Maori prayer

-Seeking truth is the first intimation, the nascent wondering, of the fundamental questions of life.
+Seeking *truth* is the first intimation, the nascent wondering, towards the fundamental questions of life.
 We might start with the most fundamental,

 !!! question "What is real?"